ff4j/ff4j/README.md

 </dependency>
 ```

-* Create the following `ff4j.xml` file in your classpath :
+* Create the following `ff4j.xml` file in 'src/test/resources' folder (create it does not exist)

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>